kubernetes-sigs/kubebuilder/docs/book/basics/simple_controller.md

 Handlers

 - To enqueue a Reconcile for the object in the event use a `handler.EnqueueRequestForObject`
-- To enqueue a Reconcile for the object that created the object in the event use a `handler.EnqueueRequestForOwner` with the type of the owner e.g. `&handler.EnqueueRequestForOwner{OwnerType: &appsv1.Deployment{}, IsController: true}`
+- To enqueue a Reconcile for the owner object that created the object in the event use a `handler.EnqueueRequestForOwner` with the type of the owner e.g. `&handler.EnqueueRequestForOwner{OwnerType: &appsv1.Deployment{}, IsController: true}`
 - To enqueue Reconcile requests for an arbitrary collection of objects in response to the event, use a `handler.EnqueueRequestsFromMapFunc`.